12 min read

 When choosing a restaurant, consumers said price (60%) is the most important factor, followed by menu variety (54%), speed (25%), loyalty programs (10%) and online ordering options (7%).

-Key Priorities for Restaurants in 2025
+Key Priorities for Businesses in 2025 Amid Restaurant Industry Inflation

 Restaurants entering 2025 should focus on practical, guest-centered strategies that directly respond to ongoing inflationary pressures.